Megalodacne: Ecology

-Life cycle

 Megalodacne deposit eggs on the fungi on which they feed.
 Upon hatching, the larvae, like adults, also feed on the fruiting bodies of bracket fungi by burrowing into it.

 There are two kinds of larvae of Megalodacne depending on the species.
 In some species, the larvae are elongated and feed on fungi by drilling holes inside of it.
 In others, the larvae feed alongside adults by gnawing out shallow depressions on the fruiting bodies of fungi.
 The latter larvae are sluggish, heavily sclerotized, and somewhat flattened.
 The larval stage takes about 2 to 3 months from egg to pupation.
 It is not uncommon to see adults feeding along with larvae.

+These beetles are generally active from dusk til dawn; adults of some tropical species of Megalodacne are regularly attracted to lights at night.

 Taxonomy and systematics

 Megalodacne was first described by George Robert Crotch in 1873.
 The type species is Megalodacne fasciata.
-The genus Megalodacne is classified in the subfamily Megalodacninae, alongside the genera Episcapha and Episcaphula.
+The genus Megalodacne is classified as type genus of subfamily Megalodacninae, along its presumed close allies Episcapha and Episcaphula; alternatively, it is the type genus of tribe Megalodacnini of an expanded subfamily Erotylinae.

+Historically, several related genera - namely Episcapha, Episcaphula, Macrodacne, Mimodacne, Oretylus and Scaphodacne - were included in Megalodacne.
+An unusual problem complicating anatomical research of this genus and its closest relatives is their high body fat content.
+The fat exudes in museum specimens, making them slippery and the delicate parts of their anatomy (such as mouthparts and genitalia) very fragile, which results in the specimens becoming hard to handle without causing permanent damage to them.